Tatum O'Neal: Family and romantic relationships

-One of O'Neal's first public boyfriends was celebrity Michael Jackson, whom she dated in the late 1970s.
-Jackson described O'Neal as his first love, and in a 2002 interview with Martin Bashir said that O'Neal tried to seduce him, but he was terrified by the idea of sex.
-O'Neal adamantly denied all of Jackson's claims in her 2004 autobiography.
+One of O'Neal's first reported relationships was with singer Michael Jackson in the late 1970s.
+In a 2002 interview with Martin Bashir, Jackson said that O'Neal tried to seduce him, but he was terrified by the idea of sex.
+O'Neal adamantly denied all of Jackson's claims in her 2004 autobiography and stated that her relationship with Jackson was platonic.